MarkCiora/CliffGame/README.md

 ## Playing, Testing & Contributing
-If you would like to run my code and test the game out, put an issue up and I can help you set up SDL if needed.
+If you would like to run my code and test the game out, put an issue up and I can direct you to resources to set up SDL2 or help you directly.

 ## Progress on the Game